lzs/ioi2021-image/README.md

 ## VM Image Finalisation

 Boot into install or rescure CDROM.
-Get to a shell and zero-out the empty space in the ext4 FS.
+Get to a shell (Ctrl+Alt+F2) and zero-out the empty space in the ext4 FS.

-$ zerofree -v /dev/sda2
+$ sudo zerofree -v /dev/sda2

 Shutdown the VM.